salpida-foundation/proxy-benchmark-track/README.md

 ## Public release boundary

-A public release must not be published until:
+A public helper pre-release must not be published until:

 - public helper boundary language is stable;
 - synthetic/sample data boundaries are clear;